YASHISOG/welcomeclock.github.io/README.md

 # welcomeclock.github.io
-A Welcome Page With Digital Clock U Can Use It Too Link In Readme.md
+A Welcome Page With Digital Clock U Can Use It Too Here's The Link u Can Directly Use It :- https://bit.ly/bgwithclock